 480-54-050 Modification costs; notice; temporary stay.

 (1) The costs of modifying a pole, duct, or conduit shall be borne by the requester and all existing occupants that directly benefit from the modification.
-Each such occupant shall share the cost of the modification in proportion to the amount of usable space the occupant occupies on or in the facility.
-A utility or licensee with a preexisting attachment to the modified facility shall be deemed to directly benefit from a modification if, after receiving notification of such modification, that occupant adds to its existing attachment or modifies that attachment to conform to its attachment agreement with the owner.

-(2) A utility or licensee with a preexisting conforming attachment to a pole, duct, or conduit shall not be required to bear any of the costs the owner incurs to rearrange or replace the occupant’s attachment if such rearrangement or replacement is necessitated solely as a result of creating capacity for an additional attachment.
+Each such occupant shall share the cost of the modification in proportion to the amount of usable space the occupant occupies on or in the facility or perform the needed modification of their attachment.
+The owner shall include the costs of all accounting, tracking, billing, switching, de-energizing lines, and determining the costs to be allocated to each occupant in the cost of pole attachments.(2) An occupant who is not the requester with a preexisting conforming attachment to a pole, duct, or conduit shall not be required to bear any of the costs the owner incurs to rearrange or replace the occupant’s attachment if such rearrangement or replacement is necessitated solely as a result of creating capacity for an additional attachment.
+The cost of such rearrangement or replacement, if born by the owner, shall be included in the cost of pole attachments.

-(3) An owner shall provide an attaching utility or licensee with written notice prior to removal of, termination of service to, or modification of (other than routine maintenance or modification in response to emergencies) any facilities on or in which the utility or licensee has attachments affected by such action.
-The owner must provide such notice as soon as practicable but no less than 60 days prior to taking the action described in the notice; Provided that the owner may provide notice less than 60 days in advance if a governmental entity or landowner other than the owner requires the action described in the notice and did not notify the owner of that requirement more than 60 days in advance.
+(3) An owner shall provide an occupant with written notice prior to removal of, termination of service to, or modification of (other than routine maintenance or modification in response to emergencies) any facilities on or in which the utility or licensee has attachments affected by such action.
+The owner must provide such notice as soon as practicable but no less than 60 days prior to taking the action described in the notice; provided that the owner may provide notice less than 60 days in advance if a governmental entity or landowner other than the owner requires the action described in the notice and did not notify the owner of that requirement more than 60 days in advance.

-(4) A utility or licensee may file with the commission and serve on the owner a “Petition for Temporary Stay” of utility action contained in a notice received pursuant to subsection (3) of this section within 20 days of receipt of such notice.
-The petition must be supported by declarations or affidavits and legal argument sufficient to demonstrate that the petitioner or its customers will suffer irreparable harm in the absence of the relief requested that outweighs any harm to the owner and its customers and that the petitioner will likely be successful on the merits of its dispute.
-The owner may file and serve an answer to the petition within 7 days after the petition is filed unless the commission establishes a different deadline for an answer.
+(4) A utility or licensee may file with the commission and serve on the owner a “Petition for Temporary Stay” of utility action contained in a notice received pursuant to subsection (3) of this section under the provisions of WAC 480-07-370(1)(a).
+The petition must be in accordance with WAC 480-07-370(1)(a) and be supported by declarations or affidavits and legal argument sufficient to demonstrate that the petitioner or its customers will suffer irreparable harm in the absence of the relief requested that outweighs any harm to the owner and its customers and that the petitioner will likely be successful on the merits of its dispute.
+The owner may file and serve an answer to the petition in accordance with WAC 480-07-370(1)(c)(iv)unless the commission establishes a different deadline for an answer.